rybalchenko83/symfonygames.github.io/_posts/2023-10-06-APP-ADS-TXT.md

 title: Term Of Use
 date: 2023-10-06 15:00:00 +0300
 categories: [Term_Of_Use]
-tags: [term,use,privacy,policy]     # TAG names should always be lowercase
+tags: [app,ads]     # TAG names should always be lowercase
 ---

 # Unlocking Transparency in Mobile Advertising: The Power of app-ads.txt